-This is the category most relevant for the Company.
+This is the most relevant category for the Company.
 After the initial recognition, loans and credits that accrue interest are measured subsequently at amortized cost, by using the effective interest rate method.
 The amortization process of the effective interest rate is recognized in profit or loss, as well as when liabilities are derecognized in accounts.

-Amortized cost is calculated taking into account any discount or premium on acquisition and fees or costs that are a comprehensive part of the effective interest rate.
-Amortization of the effective interest rate is included as financial expenses in the statement of operations.
+Amortized cost is calculated considering any discount or premium on acquisition and fees or costs that are a comprehensive part of the effective interest rate.
+Amortization of the effective interest rate is included as financial expenses in the statement of comprehensive income.

 III.
-Retirement of financial assets and liabilities
+Retirement of financial assts and liabilities: